oracle-livelabs/database/microtx-xa-stock-broker-app/adb-provision/adb-provision.md

 ## Task 6: Create Tables in BankingServiceDB for the Branch Banking Service

-Create tables in the `BankingServiceDB` ATP instance and populate it with sample values for the Branch Banking service.
+Create tables in the `BankingServiceDB` ATP-S instance and populate it with sample values for the Branch Banking service.

 1. Ensure that you are connected to SQL Worksheet as administrator.

-2. Copy and paste the following code snippet to your SQL Worksheet, and run the queries.
+2. Copy and paste the following code snippet to your SQL Worksheet and run the queries.

       ```SQL
       <copy>